Content Delivery Platforms and Paligo CCMS: Powering Multi-Channel Documentation

 Because creating technical documentation is often a team effort, Paligo includes collaboration features that allow authors, editors, and subject matter experts to easily collaborate on authoring, reviewing, approving, and publishing documentation.

 Version control features ensure that every change to the content is documented, allowing teams to track changes over time and roll back to previous versions if needed.
-Version branching enables the documentation team to create a separate copy of the documentation to apply changes that shouldn’t be published immediately, such as updates for new features or fixes to issues that have yet to be applied to the product.
+Version branching enables the documentation team to create a separate copy of the documentation to apply changes that shouldn’t be published immediately—such as updates for new features or fixes to issues that haven’t yet been applied to the product.

 Translation Management